ue4plugins/tk-config-unreal/README.md

 ## Updating this config with changes from the ShotGrid default2 config

-It is possible to update this config with latest changes done on the ShotGrid default2 config, for example to udpate ShotGrid Toolkit standard apps to their latest approved version.
+It is possible to update this config with latest changes done on the ShotGrid default2 config, for example to update ShotGrid Toolkit standard apps to their latest approved version.

 This can be done by merging a particular ShotGrid default2 config into a branch and merging this branch once checked on master